Buy Bitcoin in France

 Coinmama may be based in Israel, but it’s available in a huge number of countries, including France.
 It was launched in 2013, and it offers convenience: you can buy Bitcoin with a debit or credit card.

-The downside is that the fees are on the high side at 5.5% per transaction and 5% per credit or debit card transaction.
+The downside is that the fees are on the high side, with about a 10% fee total whether using your debit card or ACH transfer.
 You can read my full review of Coinmama here.

 CEX.IO